WHEN TO SUSPECT AN ALLERGY

 Here are some common clues that could lead you to suspect your child may have an allergy:

-- Recurrent coughing, wheezing, chest tightness, difficulty breathing, and other respiratory symptoms may be a sign of asthma.
-Coughing may be an isolated symptom; symptoms that increase at night or with exercise are suspicious for asthma.
+- Asthma: Recurrent coughing, wheezing, chest tightness, difficulty breathing, and other respiratory symptoms.
+Coughing may be an isolated symptom; symptoms may increase at night or with exercise.

-- Recurrent red, itchy, dry, sometime scaly rashes in the creases of the elbows and/or knees, or on the back of the neck, buttocks, wrists, or ankles.
+- Eczema: Recurrent red, itchy, dry, sometime scaly rashes in the creases of the elbows and/or knees or on the back of the neck, buttocks, wrists, or ankles.

-- Symptoms that occur repeatedly after eating a particular food that may include hives, swelling of face or extremities, gagging, coughing or wheezing, vomiting or significant abdominal pain.
+- Food allergy: Symptoms that occur immediately after eating a particular food that may include hives, swelling of face or extremities, gagging, coughing or wheezing, vomiting or significant abdominal pain.

-- Itching or tingling sensations in the mouth, throat and/or ears during certain times of year or after eating certain foods, particularly fresh (raw) fruits.
+- Oral allergy syndrome: Itching or tingling sensations in the mouth, throat and/or ears during certain times of year or after eating certain foods, particularly fresh (raw) fruits.
 Typically, however, cooked forms of the food are tolerated.

 COMMON ALLERGENS ON THE HOME FRONT

 - Dust mites (microscopic organisms found in bedding, upholstered furniture and carpet as well as other places)

 - Furred animals (dogs, cats, guinea pigs, gerbils, rabbits, etc.)